-In our last post we addressed three common misconceptions about sourcing.
+In a previous post, we addressed three common misconceptions about sourcing.
 In this post we expand upon those corrections we provided to give you six pillars of a properly designed optimization-based sourcing platform.

 The three pillars of a properly designed optimization-based sourcing platform that we addressed in our last post were: